About the Sodus Bay Maritime Captains Association

 As a minimum requirement, our members hold current and valid U.S. Merchant Marine Officer Master Licenses, issued by the United States Coast Guard.
 In order to obtain that license, our member Captains have completed a rigorous application process demonstrating appropriate on-the-water experience and submitting to drug testing, medical examinations and background checks.

-In addition, members have passed a comprehensive examination, administered by the Coast Guard, covering Piloting, Aids to Navigation, Rules of the Road, First Aid, Weather, General Seamanship, Sailing, and Towing.
+In addition, all members have passed a comprehensive examination, administered by the Coast Guard, covering Piloting, Aids to Navigation, Rules of the Road, First Aid, Weather, General Seamanship and some have passed optional Sailing and Towing exams.

 Our programs and activities include: